 Assessed against that test, the Court held that the guidance was lawful.
 It was not incumbent on the Secretary of State to eliminate every potential legal uncertainty arising from the application of the guidance, the content of which was not misleading.

 The Court also took the opportunity to consider, for the first time at the highest level, the R (Refugee Legal Centre) v Secretary of State for the Home Department 1 WLR 2219 line of authority under which policies have been impugned for giving rise to an unacceptable risk of illegality.
 The Court held that that line of authority required considerable revision to ensure that it was consistent with the test derived from Gillick.
 That legal test asks where the question is whether a policy is unlawful, that issue must be addressed looking at whether the policy can be operated in a lawful way or whether it imposes requirements which mean that it can be seen at the outset that a material and identifiable number of cases will be dealt with in an unlawful way.
 The language of an ‘unacceptable risk’ was not a free-standing test, and would be vague and unprincipled if it were.
 Different, and more stringent, tests were applicable in cases concerned with risks of breach of Article 3 ECHR and cases concerned access to justice as set out in R (UNISON) v Lord Chancellor AC 869.

 The judgment accordingly significantly reshapes and clarifies the proper approach to be taken to claims challenging the content of policies and will be of practical importance across all areas of public law.
 The judgment may be read here and the Supreme Court’s press summary may be read here.

-Jonathan Moffett QC and Christopher Knight acted for the Secretary of State.
+Jonathan Moffett KC and Christopher Knight acted for the Secretary of State.

 11KBW will run a seminar on the impact of the judgment in the autumn.